Experience

 What Is Al-Anon?

 The Al-Anon Family Groups (AFG) are a fellowship of relatives and friends of alcoholics who share their experience, strength, and hope in order to solve their common problems.
-We believe alcoholism is a family illness and that changed attitudes can aid recovery.
+Here’s how Al-Anon has positively impacted members’ lives: “I found hope and support that changed my family dynamics…” – Jane D.